-As well as being big and old, Balliol is known for its relaxed atmosphere, for active participation, and for students who achieve outstanding academic results.
+Life at Balliol is busy, fun, and rewarding.
 There are lots of things going on and whatever your interest you will be able to get involved in some aspect of College life.

-In addition to the students there are 65 Fellows and about 120 staff who help to make the college a beautiful, safe, and interesting place in which to live and work.
+In addition to the students there are 65 Fellows and about 120 staff who help to make the College a beautiful, safe, and interesting place in which to live and work.